Saint Aymes Address: 59 Connaught St,

 Gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
 Also, small unicorn cookies cost about £3.85.
-Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owner provided me with some water to have along with the cookie.
+Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owners provided me with some water to have along with the cookie.

 These macaroons were one of the many most pleasant-looking treats on their table when you first enter this cafe.

 Overall experience, I loved it, as Saint Aymes co-founders were really kind and welcoming.
 I would recommend visiting during the daytime if you’re looking to grab those perfect snaps.
 Although I did not have the food, maybe another day, the chocolates and the hot drinks here are a must to try.
 The pricing seemed a bit high for the items, but it was in Central London, where prices tend to be as high as its quality/style there looks out.

 Currently, it is open from 12 am to 5 pm at the Connaught Street branch.
 However, at the Oxford Street branch, it’s 10 am till 8 pm every day besides Sunday from 12 pm-6 pm.
 Saint Aymes is truly a perfect summer spot, especially with wisteria season being around the corner and I think people will be filling up their feed with wisteria.